I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetstaticstopremove.md

 ## -remarks
 By default, a device can be stopped and removed.
 Therefore, a driver typically calls <b>WdfDeviceSetStaticStopRemove</b> only if it must temporarily set the <i>Stoppable</i> parameter to <b>FALSE</b>.
 For example, a driver that controls a DVD writer might call <b>WdfDeviceSetStaticStopRemove</b> with <i>Stoppable</i> set to <b>FALSE</b> before it begins burning a DVD.
 After the driver has finished burning the DVD, it would call <b>WdfDeviceSetStaticStopRemove</b> again with <i>Stoppable</i> set to <b>TRUE</b>.

-If your driver's device is supporting a special file (see <a href="wdf.wdfdevicesetspecialfilesupport">WdfDeviceSetSpecialFileSupport</a>), the framework will not allow the device to be stopped or removed.
+If your driver's device is supporting a special file (see <a href="..\wdfdevice\nf-wdfdevice-wdfdevicesetspecialfilesupport.md">WdfDeviceSetSpecialFileSupport</a>), the framework will not allow the device to be stopped or removed.
 In this case, your driver does not have to call <b>WdfDeviceSetStaticStopRemove</b> .

 The driver must match every call to <b>WdfDeviceSetStaticStopRemove</b> with <i>Stoppable</i> set to <b>FALSE</b> with a call to <b>WdfDeviceSetStaticStopRemove</b> with <i>Stoppable</i> set to <b>TRUE</b>.

 Calling <b>WdfDeviceSetStaticStopRemove</b> with <i>Stoppable</i> set to <b>FALSE</b> does not prevent the framework from notifying the driver if the device is unexpectedly removed (surprise-removed).

-For more information about how to prevent the operating system from stopping a device, see <a href="wdf.handling_requests_to_stop_a_device">Handling Requests to Stop a Device</a>.
+For more information about how to prevent the operating system from stopping a device, see <a href="https://msdn.microsoft.com/4c8f37b3-7961-4c78-a88b-3eec58155e66">Handling Requests to Stop a Device</a>.

 The following code example informs the framework that the specified device cannot be stopped and removed.